ayoungdahl/DynamicResizingHashMap/README.md

   * Each hash bucket has a fixed size chain in which to store keys and values.
   * If a kv-chain overflows, the number of buckets increases.

-Next up is to add more of the STL provided functionality... delete, [] access (w/ update key), iterator, clear, etc.
+Next up is to add more of the STL provided functionality... [] access (w/ update key), iterator, clear, etc.